Tolleson Union High School: University High School

 Established in 2006, University High School is a TUHSD college preparatory school within Tolleson Union High School.
 Students are required to apply for the academy.
 Acceptance to the program is determined primarily by various academic scores.
 Recently, ASU has been working closely with the staff to provide maximum support for its gifted students.
 Dr. Josh Dean was the Operations Administrator and founder of University High.
 Ms. Courtney Stevens was the counselor of UH students but was promoted to Operations administrator when Dr. Dean was promoted to a district office.

 Most students achieve post-secondary education.
 The first graduating class in 2010 walked away with about 3 million dollars in Scholarships between about 100 people, some of them with multiple scholarships.
 Newer versions of books are used, which have been circulating since the school began.
 UH students are not given special treatment, but they are expected to work harder than other students.

 In 2010, the school's usage of tutor buses was cut as part of other cuts to the Tolleson Union budget.
 However, in 2011, buses were brought back into the program.

-In 2011, University High was ranked No. 1 in the Arizona state through the result of AIMS scores.